Canada legalizes marijuana for recreational use

-The Cannabis Act, which fulfills a promise Trudeau made in the 2015 election campaign, makes Canada only the second nation after Uruguay to legalize the drug.
+In Montreal, they brought lawn chairs to lineups and burst into applause when fellow patron Sebastien Bouzats called it "an unprecedented day in the G7."

-The change was praised by pot enthusiasts and investors in a budding industry that has seen pot stocks soar on the Toronto and New York stock exchanges, but sharply questioned by some health professionals and opposition politicians.
+"It's fun, good for the soul, and now legal so we don't have to stress about that anymore," Bouzats told AFP.
+"We don't have to hide it anymore."

-"We're not legalizing cannabis because we think it's good for our health.
-We're doing it because we know it's not good for our children," Prime Minister Justin Trudeau said on the eve of the reform.
+Legalization has sent stocks in pot companies soaring on the Toronto and New York stock exchanges, but has also been sharply questioned by some health professionals and opposition politicians.

-"We know we need to do a better job to protect our children and to eliminate or massively reduce the profits that go to organized crime."
+Prime Minister Justin Trudeau has defended legalization -- the fulfillment of a 2015 campaign promise -- as intended to protect young people and to shut down drug dealers.

-The Cannabis Act, which fulfills a promise Trudeau made in the 2015 election campaign, makes Canada only the second nation after Uruguay to legalize the drug.
+"I don't drink coffee, I have no intention of using marijuana," Trudeau, who has admitted to smoking pot in the past, said Wednesday.

-Its implementation will be scrutinized and dissected by Canadians ahead of the next election in 2019, as well as other nations that the prime minister has said may follow suit if the measure proves a success.
+The entry into force of the Cannabis Act makes Canada only the second nation after Uruguay to legalize the drug.

-Trudeau himself admitted in 2013 to having smoked pot five or six times in his life, including at a dinner party with friends after being elected to parliament.
+How well it goes could have an impact on Canada's next election in 2019, and on whether other countries follow in its footsteps.

 In total, Statistics Canada says 5.4 million Canadians will buy cannabis from legal dispensaries in 2018 -- about 15 percent of the population.
 Around 4.9 million already smoke.